Muhammad al-Mahdi al-Majdhub: Literary works

-The critic Osama Taj Al-Sir believes that "Sudanism" (or Sudanisation) was clear in al-Majdhub's poetry, which appeared in his imagination, images and language, which his late son, the journalist Awad Al-Karim al-Majdhub, who says about his father, "Perhaps what distinguishes the language of al-Majdhub is its mixing - sometimes - Between classical and dialectal Arabic to the point of using the language of ordinary speech and planting it in the fabric of his poem.
-Osama Taj Al-Sir, Professor of Literature at the University of Khartoum told Al-Jazeera Net that "al-Majdhub conveyed the Sudanese life to poetry, and he is one of the first to mix between the eloquent and the common, the Sudanese project represents for him a stylistic technique".
+The critic Osama Taj Al-Sirr believes that "Sudanism" (or Sudanisation) was clear in al-Majdhub's poetry, which appeared in his imagination, images and language, which his late son, the journalist Awad al-Karim al-Majdhub, who says about his father, "Perhaps what distinguishes the language of al-Majdhub is its mixing - sometimes - between classical and dialectal Arabic to the point of using the language of ordinary speech and planting it in the fabric of his poem.
+Osama Taj Al-Sirr, Professor of literature at the University of Khartoum told Al-Jazeera Net that "al-Majdhub conveyed the Sudanese life to poetry, and he is one of the first to mix between the eloquent and the common, the Sudanese project represents for him a stylistic technique".

 Al-Siddiq Omar Al-Siddiq, attests the Sudanism was not the only prominent feature of al-Majdhub, and the poetic imagery is one of the clearest among them.
-Al-Majzoub was creative in taking pictures and bold in drawing them, and this "audacity" is not limited to pictures only.
+Al-Majdhub was creative in taking pictures and bold in drawing them, and this "audacity" is not limited to pictures only.

-One of the most important features of al-Majdhub's poetry is his interest in the simple man in the street, as Osama Taj Al-Sir believes that Al-Majzoub: "moved poetry - in a highly poetic and pictorial language - from the centrality of life to its periphery (linguistic, social, and political).
-He wrote about coffee shop owners, shoe-cleaners, pickpockets, the bean seller, the shard seller, the beggar, and so on." al-Majdhub mentioned the reasons in the introduction to Nar al-Majdhub: "I have benefited a lot from mingling with people, especially the poor, for they have a striking sincerity that has benefited me and cured me".
+One of the most important features of al-Majdhub's poetry is his interest in the simple man in the street, as Osama Taj al-Sirr believes that Al-Majdhub "moved poetry - in a highly poetic and pictorial language - from the centrality of life to its periphery (linguistic, social, and political).
+He wrote about coffee shop owners, shoe-cleaners, pickpockets, the bean seller, the shard seller, the beggar, and so on."
+Al-Majdhub mentioned the reasons in the introduction to Nar al-Majadhib: "I have benefited a lot from mingling with people, especially the poor, for they have a striking sincerity that has benefited me and cured me".

-al-Majdhub authored a number of other books and collections.
-He also participated in the magazines, e.g., The Nile, Hana Omdurman, Youth and Sports, and other Sudanese magazines.
+Al-Majdhub authored a number of other books and collections.
+He also wrote in magazines such as The Nile, Hana Omdurman, Youth and Sports, and other Sudanese publications.
 In Arabic, Dar Al-Hilal, Al-Doha, and the Beirut magazine Al-Adab were publishing his work.
 He has several radio interviews, the most prominent of which are his interviews with Sudanese radio and television, Voice of the Arabs, Voice of America, German, Egyptian and Tunisian radio.